ABOUT

 Kapic has also published articles in various journals and books, such as the International Journal of Systematic Theology, Conversations in Religion and Theology, Westminster Theological Journal, Evangelical Quarterly and Journal of Spiritual Formation & Soul Care.
 A sample of his published essays include, “The Son’s Assumption of a Human Nature: A Call for Clarity,” IJST, “Trajectories of a Trinitarian Eschatology,” in Trinitarian Soundings in Systematic Theology (ed. by Paul L. Metzger, T & T Clark, 2005), “‘Evangelical Holiness’: Assumptions in John Owen’s Theology of Christian Spirituality,” in Life in the Spirit: Spiritual Formation in Theological Perspective (ed.
 Jeffrey P. Greenman and George Kalantzis, IVP Academic, 2010), 97-114, “Psalm 22: Forsakenness and the God who Sings,” in Theological Commentary (ed.
 Michael Allen, T & T Clark, 2011), 41-56, “Typology, the Messiah, and John Owen’s Theological Reading of Hebrews,” in Christology and Hermeneutics: Hebrews as an Interdisciplinary Case Study (ed.
 Dan Treier and Jon Laansma, T & T Clark/Continuum, 2012), 136-155.

 Kapic regularly speaks at conferences, schools, and Churches where he seeks to help God’s people better understand their faith.
-Kelly and his wife, Tabitha, live on Lookout Mountain.
-They have two adult children: Jonathan and Margot.

 Family

 Kelly and Tabitha Kapic were both originally Californians, but after getting married in 1993 they spent a few years outside of Chicago and then three years in Orlando before moving overseas.
 During their years in London they both completed further degrees while Tabitha also worked at the US Embassy.
-Since 2001 ,they have lived on Lookout Mountain, GA.
+Since 2001 they have lived on Lookout Mountain, GA.
 Kelly teaches at Covenant College and Tabitha works at the Chalmers Center.
 They have two adult children, Jonathan and Margot Kapic.
 Most recently Jonathan married his college sweetheart, Juliette.

 Education